-'wordsmith' and to explain why I use it instead of 'writer' or 'author'.
+'wordsmith' and to explain why I prefer it instead of 'writer' or 'author'.

-First, the definition.
+The definition.
 The Oxford English Dictionary (OED) ... arguably, the

-'gold

 'A skilled user or maker of words' (McKean, OED Online, September 2013, e271792).

-wordsmith, I came to see practicing wordsmiths as both artists and artisans, who --- as with traditional artists
+that practicing writers are both artists and artisans, who --- as with traditional artists

 [e.g. painters, sculptors, musicians, singers, lyricists, actors, dancers] and artisans [e.g.

-carpenters, masons, painters, blacksmiths, architects, electricians, plumbers,
+carpenters, masons, painters, blacksmiths, electricians, plumbers] --- invest hundreds

-'decode' the written, spoken and multi-media communications created by other WordSmiths.
+written, spoken and multi-media communications crafted by other wordsmiths.